rupertwh/bmplib/API-full.md

 Invalid pixels may occur in indexed BMPs, both RLE and non-RLE.
 Invalid pixels either point beyond the given color palette, or they try to set pixels outside the image dimensions.
-Pixels containing an invalid color value will be set to zero, and attempts to point outside the image will be ignored.
+Pixels containing an invalid color value will be set to the maximum allowed value, and attempts to point outside the image will be ignored.

 In both cases, `bmpread_load_image()` and `bmpread_load_line()` will return BMP_RESULT_INVALID, unless the image is also truncated, then